mrocklin/thesis/search.md

 \includegraphics[width=.48\textwidth]{images/search-left}
 \end{wrapfigure}

-A simple traversal may find sub-optimal solutions.
+A blind search may find sub-optimal solutions.
 For example consider the strategy that takes the left-most node at each step.
 This arrives at a node cost 21.
 In this particular case that node is scored relatively poorly.
 The search process was cheap but the result was poor.

 ~~~~~~~~~Python
 def leftmost(children, objective, isvalid, node):